SAP/spartacus-docs/_pages/install/personalization-setup-instructions-for-spartacus.md

 origin content-type accept authorization occ-personalization-id occ-personalization-time
 ```

-Note: You can edit these settings using the HAC, but you can also add these parameters to `local.properties` in the `hybris/config` folder or in ycommercewebservices'  `project.properties` file.
+**Note:** You can edit these settings using HAC, but you can also add these parameters to `local.properties` in the `hybris/config` folder or in the `project.properties` file of ycommercewebservices.

-## Personalization configuration in Backoffice
+## Personalization Configuration in Backoffice

-1. In Backoffice, go to Personalization > Configuration > Personalization Configuration.
+1. In Backoffice, go to `Personalization > Configuration > Personalization Configuration`.

 2. Select **Electronics Site**.